vuhuy/Swiki/README.md

 - A relative **direct link** to a JSON file upload, e.g. `/images/a/bc/swagger-petstore3.json`.
 File uploads must be enabled and configured.
 Uploads can be done via `Special:Upload`.
 - A relative **raw link** to a wiki page that contains only the JSON specification, e.g., `/wiki/Swagger_Petstore_3.json?action=raw`.
 A raw link consists of the relative path to the page with the `?action=raw` query appended.
 Optionally, you can set the page’s content model to JSON via the `Special:ChangeContentModel` page (requires the `editcontentmodel` permission).
 - An absolute **external link** to a specification, e.g. `https://petstore3.swagger.io/api/v3/openapi.json`.
 Must start with `https://` or `http://`.

+### Visual editing

+Insert a Swagger UI tag using the `Insert` menu in VisualEditor.
+Existing tags can be edited through their context menu.
+The Swagger UI dialog offers the following options:

+- **OpenAPI/Swagger specification (JSON format):** Inline a JSON specification directly into the page.
+YAML is not supported.
+This will override the `Link` and `Links` fields when used.
+- **Link:** Load a specification from a relative or absolute URL.
+- **Links:** Load multiple specifications from URLs.
+Each entry must follow the format `url-to-spec|unique page name`, separated by yet another `|` character.
+If the URL contains a pipe, encode it as `%7C`.
+This option overrides the `Link` field and always uses the standalone preset.
+- **Render with standalone preset:** Renders Swagger UI with a top bar (intended for standalone pages) that includes the URL or specification selector when multiple specifications are used.

+### Source editing

 Use the `<swiki>` tag to render Swagger UI.
 Specifications and options can be provided in several ways: